Genivia/RE-flex/README.md

 matching in linear time, the fastest method (as shown in the table).

-The RE/flex matcher tracks line numbers, column numbers, and indentations, whereas Flex does not (option noyylineno) and neither do the other regex matchers in the table (except PCRE2 and Boost.Regex when used with RE/flex).
+The RE/flex matcher tracks line numbers, column numbers, and indentations, whereas Lex and Flex do not (option noyylineno) and neither do the other regex matchers in the table (except PCRE2 and Boost.Regex when used with RE/flex).
 Tracking this information incurs some overhead.
 RE/flex also automatically decodes UTF-8/16/32 input and accepts `std::istream`, strings, and wide strings